wingedsheep/music-generation-toolbox/README.md

 So these 5 words are combined into a single compound word, that is mapped to a single embedding.
 This means that effectively every note can now be expressed just with 1 token, instead of 5, giving the advantage of a larger attention window.

 Under the hood the CompoundWordTransformerModel uses a standard transformer.

+Note that the `CompoundWordTransformer` can only be used with a dataset prepared by the `CompoundWordDataManager`.

 ```python
 from mgt.datamanagers.compound_word_data_manager import CompoundWordDataManager